 Check fraud is the illegal stealing of an account number to write false checks in the account holder’s name.
 Check fraud is a major problem that can happen to anyone, so it’s vital to understand how it happens and how you can prevent it from happening to you.

 Types of Check Fraud

-“Well, I don’t get that check back.
-So I don’t know if CVS destroyed the check, if they put it in a warehouse for seven days or 30 days.
-What I do know is that anyone who sees the front of that check has more than enough information to draft on my bank account.”
+Abagnale said that one doesn’t know what happens to the check after a store clerk has it.
+“What I do know is that anyone who sees the front of that check has more than enough information to draft on my bank account,” said Abagnale.

 Checks Can Make You a Danger to Yourself

 One more possible danger of carrying and using checks is the danger of yourself to your own finances.
 Checks can be used to pay for items at the time they’re written — even if the checking account doesn’t actually hold enough funds to cover the amount of the check.

 But writing a check when you know you don’t have the money — and hoping to have a bigger balance by the time the check finally clears — is is a dangerous practice.
 Writing checks for funds you don’t have is financially irresponsible and also a type of fraud that can lead to bounced checks, bank overdraft fees and other charges that can put your checking account and savings at risk.

 The best way to prevent check fraud and protect yourself from the dangers posed by personal checks is to stop using them, which is not a hard thing to do in this age of online and mobile banking.
 Learn how to pay bills online through your bank account, which is actually safer and more secure than sending a check, a lot less time-consuming, and saves on postage costs.